Speed and red light camera types

 Fixed speed cameras are cameras that we permanently install on roads or at intersections throughout Queensland.
 Fixed speed cameras are used to make sure road users follow the signed speed limit at specific high crash black spots or on known high-risk roads.

-We select fixed speed camera locations by looking at sections of road with a history of crashes that result from speeding, that are also difficult or unsafe to monitor by using other enforcement methods.
+We select fixed speed camera locations by examining sections of road with a history of crashes related to speeding, and that may also be difficult or unsafe to monitor by other enforcement methods.

 Locations are based on: